Hieu-Hieu/trello-web-clone/README.md

-# Built an app like Trello with Reactjs + Hooks + Redux.
+# Build an app like Trello with Reactjs + Hooks + Redux.

 ## References: